Saturday, November 29, 2014

 I had tried to get a seat or two to the show- I actually had one- but I was so far back from the stage that the thought of going to London to essentially watch TV from a long way away was just too insane for me or my wallet to consider.

 The show as recorded is fun.
 Its not great, but it's fun with all of the bits flying around and some nice tributes and shout outs to the late Dr Chapman.
 It is clear that the show was both too big to be full seen on TV and too small to be seen in an arena such as the O2.

 Watching it I was hit by two strong feelings-

 First was that these guys are now too old and too not into it to be doing this sort of thing.
-Yes they were funny, but at the same time it looked more like old friends having fun with each other at a picnic rather than a performance.
+Yes, they were funny, but at the same time it looked more like old friends having fun with each other at a picnic rather than a performance.
 This was old high school friends doing stuff from their youth where you've seen them in their hey day and you knew why they were great but now you wonder what the fuss was.
-Yes the bits are funny, watching the shows and the movies they are killer.
+Yes, the bits are funny, watching the shows and the movies they are killer.
 Even watching the tour of actors doing the material that Eric Idle put together was a great deal of fun, this was less so.
-Perhaps it was the scale (blowing th bits of really worked against most of them) and perhaps it was just time to move on...
+Perhaps it was the scale and perhaps it was just time to move on...

 ...which brings me to the second thing I felt, I found I didn't want to see this.
 What I wanted was to sit down with the guys individually and talk to them.
 All I could think was I was more engaged meeting Terry Gilliam at a press conference earlier this year and how good it was listening to John Cleese talk about his life now.
 I also wanted to see how Terry Jones's new film is.